R. J. Reynolds: Family and personal life

 Reynolds lived above the factory floor for many years.
 When he married, he lived with his family alongside other R. J. Reynolds executives on Fifth Street in Winston-Salem until 1917, when they moved to Reynolda House, a 1000 acre estate on the outskirts of town that also housed a village where Reynolds workers could live.
 The grounds featured a post office, schools, a chapel, a blacksmith shop and a greenhouse.
 At Reynolda House, Katharine brought farmers together to learn the latest scientific advances in farming.
 Katharine offered evening literacy classes to workers.
 She also commissioned construction of a nine-hole golf course.

 Reynolds died in 1918, and his wife, although 30 years younger, died six years later.
-They are buried in the Salem Cemetery in Winston-Salem.
+They are buried in Salem Cemetery in Winston-Salem.
 Their children were then raised by their uncle, Reynolds' brother William Neal Reynolds, and his wife Kate Bitting Reynolds.
 Dick Reynolds became a Democratic politician, mayor of Winston-Salem, and treasurer of the Democratic National Committee.

-Reynolds's grandson Patrick Reynolds became an anti-smoking activist following several family deaths from smoking and began the Foundation for a Smoke-Free America.
+Reynolds's grandson, Patrick Reynolds, became an anti-smoking activist following several family deaths from smoking and began the Foundation for a Smoke-Free America.